onzack/kube-defcon/README.md

 I use NetworkPolicies with the Canal network plugin, but I am missing something to display the NetworkPolicis in a graph ore something similar, to get a quick overview, was is implemented.

 If someone knows such a tool, pleas let me know!

+# Update
+This project is paused in favor of this project: [dmlabs/kube-scout](https://github.com/dmlabs/kube-scout)